6d68/crypto-cloud/README.md

 ### Services

-#### Service Gateway
+#### API Gateway
-The Service Gateway acts as entry point to services.
-All requests first go through the Service Gateway.
+The API Gateway acts as entry point to services.
+All requests first go through the API Gateway.
 It then routes requests to the appropriate service.

-E.g. the following configuration makes the Currency Service available under http://\<Service Gateway\>/api/currencyservice
+E.g. the following configuration makes the Currency Service available under http://{{api-gateway}}/api/currencyservice
 ```yaml
 zuul:
   prefix: /api